-A power of attorney (POA) helps your family navigate these difficult times.
+A power of attorney (POA) helps your family navigate difficult times.
 A power of attorney is a legal document that gives someone authority to act on your behalf.
 By using the power of attorney, someone you trust can help carry out your wishes.
 This person is called an agent, and the power of attorney legally appoints that trustworthy and responsible person you’ve chosen to have the authority to make financial or medical decisions on your behalf.

 Your agent will have access to your money and property, so you want to be sure to choose a person who has your best interests in mind.
 (Click here for a quick test to see if your helper is likely to be a good one.)
 Your POA agent cannot spend your money on themselves, but they do have the authority to spend your money or even sell your house or other property, if that is best for you.